Today’s post isn’t very pretty. It’s actually kind of gross. Unless you like the sight of calcium build up.

 And here’s how your faucet should look afterward.

-As a precaution, read the CLR bottle and make sure it’s compatible with your faucet material AND spot test the CLR on your faucet before beginning.
+As a precaution, read the CLR bottle and make sure it’s compatible with your faucet material AND spot test the CLR on your faucet before beginning to make sure it won’t take the finish off of your faucet.